 - Co-signer release is not available: If you take out a student loan through Discover with a co-signer, you will not be able to release them from the loan without refinancing.

 - High rates for borrowers with poor credit: Borrowers with low credit scores may be charged incredibly high rates with Discover — around 14 percent with a fixed rate.

 Sallie Mae and Discover can both be good options for a student loan; they’re both reputable companies that have been in the student loan business for years.

-Because Discover doesn’t offer co-signer release, Discover is a better choice for students who are taking out a loan independently — though this only holds true for students who have a great credit score, since Discover’s rate caps are high.
-Discover may also be a good choice for borrowers who want to stick with one lender for every year they need student loans, since subsequent years of funding require only a soft credit check.
+Because Discover doesn’t offer co-signer release, Discover is a better choice for students taking out a loan independently — though this only holds for students with a great credit score since Discover’s rate caps are high.
+Discover may also be a good choice for borrowers who want to stick with one lender for every year they need student loans since subsequent years of funding require only a soft credit check.

 On the other hand, Sallie Mae may be best for students who want a bit more flexibility with their repayment.
 Graduate students in particular can benefit from longer grace periods, interest-only payments after graduation and options to defer loans during residency or internships.

-To get a better idea of which company is right for you, it’s best to compare the actual rates you may receive.
-Unfortunately, neither Sallie Mae nor Discover offers prequalification — meaning you have to go through a hard credit check to see your offers.
+To better understand which company is right for you, it’s best to compare the actual rates you may receive.
+Unfortunately, neither Sallie Mae nor Discover offers prequalification, meaning you must go through a hard credit check to see your offers.
 You may want to begin your search by prequalifying with lenders that perform only a soft credit check; this will give you some benchmark interest rates.
 Then, if you’re interested in Sallie Mae or Discover, apply to both within the same week.
 While you’ll still go through a hard credit check, two applications close together may be treated as a single inquiry and should minimize damage to your credit score.